mazmex7/BitMEX-API-python/README.md

 * [BitMEX API Connectors - Python-SwaggerPy](https://github.com/BitMEX/api-connectors/tree/master/official-http/python-swaggerpy)

-The code is pretty small, just 2 script files in 120 lines.
+The code is pretty small, just a script file in 110 lines.
 That's because it loads official Swagger Spec's json.
 So, you can compare with the official code very easily :smile:

 ## Fixed Points